Magic-Cooki3/Network-Sentry/README.md

 ## Issues

-- Occasional false-positive, typically the more scans you run the less likely this is but it is being worked on to reduce these even further
+- Occasional false-positive, up the number of scans done to 10 - 20 for likely less false-positives.
+False-positives occur when a device is missed by the scans but is found later or doesn't respond during some scans but does later. my reccomendation is to run the script as you plan to on 1 second delay (instead of default 1800) for 5 - 10 scans, note any false positives so you can recognize them during long-duration runtimes.